Khlick/RevealPack/docs/package.md

 1. **Build the Presentation**: If the `--no-build` option is not specified, the `build.py` script is executed to build the presentation.
 This step may include a clean build or the building of specific decks if the respective options are provided.

+2. **Clean Target Directory**: If the target directory already exists, the `src` subdirectory is cleaned to ensure that only the fresh build output is included.

-2. **Copy Build Directory**: The contents of the build directory specified in `config.json` are copied to the `src` subdirectory of the package directory.
+3. **Copy Build Directory**: The contents of the build directory specified in `config.json` are copied to the `src` subdirectory of the package directory.

-3. **Create `package.json`**: A `package.json` file is generated in the package directory.
-This file includes metadata and scripts for packaging the application using Electron.
+4. **Update or Create `package.json`**: If a `package.json` file already exists in the target directory, its version number is updated based on the configuration.
+If it does not exist, a new `package.json` is created.

-4. **Create Installer Configurations**:
+5. **Create Installer Configurations**:
     - **macOS**: Generates `ins-config-mac.json` for creating a macOS DMG installer.
     - **Windows**: Generates `ins-config-win.json` for creating a Windows installer.

-5. **Create `.gitignore`**: A `.gitignore` file is created in the package directory to exclude unnecessary files from version control.
+6. **Create `.gitignore`**: A `.gitignore` file is created in the package directory to exclude unnecessary files from version control.

-6. **Create GitHub Workflow**: A GitHub Actions workflow file is generated to automate the build and release process for the packaged applications.
+7. **Create GitHub Workflow**: A GitHub Actions workflow file is generated to automate the build and release process for the packaged applications.

 ## Notes